Luren Dickinson: Gubernatorial succession

-In 1939, incumbent Governor Frank Fitzgerald died suddenly in office and thus, a month short of Dickenson's 80th birthday, he became Governor of Michigan.
+In 1939, incumbent Governor Frank Fitzgerald died suddenly in office and thus, a month short of Dickinson's 80th birthday, he became Governor of Michigan.

-As governor he spent much of his time conducting state business at his farm near Charlotte, Michigan rather than at the state capital in Lansing.
+As governor, he spent much of his time conducting state business at his farm near Charlotte, Michigan rather than at the state capital in Lansing.
 He was well known for his informal appearance and actions which included having his swearing in ceremony at his farm, dressing in modest clothing and continuing to undertake farm work during his term.
 During his twenty one and a half months in office, a law was passed which made it mandatory for public school teachers to take an oath of loyalty to the government.
 Also during his term, gambling and open bars were contested and the Michigan National Guard was activated for service in World War II.

 In 1940, he ran for a full term but his campaigning was hampered due to the illness and later death of his wife.
 He lost the election to Democrat Murray Van Wagoner.